sezanzeb/input-remapper/README.md

 <h1 align="center">Input Remapper</h1>

 <p align="center">
-An easy to use tool to change the behaviour of your input devices.
+An easy to use tool to change the behaviour of your input devices with the following features:
-Featuring:
 </p>
  <table align="center" border="0">
   <td>